phusion/baseimage-docker/README.md

 Why use baseimage-docker instead of doing everything yourself in Dockerfile?

  * It reduces the time needed to write a correct Dockerfile.
 You won't have to worry about the base system and can focus on your stack and your app.
  * It sets up the base system **correctly**.
-It's very easy to get the base system wrong, but this image does everything correctly.
+Many people may not think so, but Unix has many corner cases caused by decades of cruft.
+Getting them wrong can result in very strange problems.
+This image does everything correctly.
  * It reduces the time needed to run `docker build`, allowing you to iterate your Dockerfile more quickly.
  * It reduces download time during redeploys.
 Docker only needs to download the base image once: during the first deploy.
 On every subsequent deploys, only the changes you make on top of the base image are downloaded.